 I must be getting old

 As an adult – and parent – I appreciate it even more.
 There was this thing I said a while ago, and my child thinks it’s hilarious.
-We were at the salon, and I joked (except it wasn’t entirely a joke) with our hairdresser that ever since the day I turned thirty five (last year), I could literally fall asleep anytime, anywhere.
+We were at the salon, and I joked (except it wasn’t entirely a joke) that ever since the day I turned thirty five (last year), I could literally fall asleep anytime, anywhere.

 Me: I need a nap.
 Zee: Naps are for quitters.